Go to main content

 About the permit

-In some cases, a permit is required to transfer and/or use what are known as very hazardous chemical products.
+In some cases, a permit is required if you intend to sell and/or use what are known as very hazardous chemical products.
 Permits are required for:

-- private handling of very hazardous chemical products for non-professional purposes.
+2. private handling of very hazardous chemical products

-You apply for a permit with the county administrative board in the county in which the business will be conducted.
+You apply for a permit from the County Administrative Board in the county in which the business will be conducted.
 The permit is normally valid for five years.

-The chemical products considered as very hazardous and therefore requiring a permit are listed in KIFS 2017:7 Om kemiska produkter och biotekniska organismer (the Swedish Chemicals Agency regulations governing chemical products and biotechnical organisms).
+The chemical products that are considered as very hazardous and therefore requiring a permit are specified in the Swedish Chemical Agency’s Regulations (KIFS 2017:7) on Chemical products and Biotechnical.

 Duty of recording